Facilitators: Dr Pete Boyd, Dr Jean Murray & Dr Liz White

 This online course considers strategies, as an experienced teacher educator, to develop your individual career and your overall contribution to the field.
 The aim is to draw on national and international knowledge and networks to help you plan and adopt a strategic approach to advanced pedagogy, scholarship and research to underpin your identity and work as an educator, scholar/researcher, consultant or teacher education leader.
 The three modules focus on: strategies for developing your thinking and writing about teacher education practices and policies at doctoral level and beyond; developing evaluative judgment of the quality of educational research and professional guidance; and career development pathways including teacher, consultant, researcher, leader, manager, professional learning provider, academic development and/or other interesting possibilities.

-The three inter-linked modules of the online course are aimed at those who have been appointed to a teacher educator role, recently or within the last three years.
+The three inter-linked modules of the online course are aimed at those colleagues who have a minimum of three years in a substantive teacher educator role and wish to extend their contribution to the field through advanced pedagogy, scholarship, research, publication, knowledge exchange and research impact.
 (Workload is estimated to be three hours each week)

 Module 1: Developing thinking and writing in education